Morons from Outer Space: Production

-The film was announced in November 1983.
+Barry Hanson was working on the project in August 1983.
+It was written by and starred Mel Smith and Griff Rhys Jones, who were known for the sketch shows Not the Nine O'Clock News and Alas Smith and Jones.
+Rhys Jones said the aliens in his film "don't threaten, they don't inform, they just come to earth to do a bit of shopping.
+I suppose the message is the rest of the universe is just as moronic as ourselves."

+In November 1983 Thorn EMI announced it would make the film.
 It was part of the initial slate of four films from Thorn EMI's new chairman, Verity Lambert, the others being Slayground, Dreamchild and Comfort and Joy.

-It was written by Mel Smith and Griff Rhys Jones and directed by Mike Hodges.
-Lambert offered the film to Mike Hodges, who agreed if EMI would make a script of his, Mid-Atlantic, and signed a two-picture deal.
+Lambert offered the film to director Mike Hodges, who agreed if EMI would make a script of his, Mid-Atlantic, and signed a two-picture deal.
+The movie was originally entitled Illegal Aliens.

 In December 1984, Thorn EMI offered investors the chance to invest in several films by issuing £36 million worth of shares.
 The films were A Passage to India (1984), Illegal Aliens, Dreamchild, Wild Geese II and The Holcroft Covenant.
-Illegal Aliens was later retitled Morons from Outer Space.

 The release of the film caused Mel Brooks to retitle a film he was working on from Planet Moron to Spaceballs.

+According to Jimmy Nail, the original script was more bawdy but the language was toned down at the request of Universal.
+"A big mistake," wrote Nail, "Mel and Griff were never kids' comedians."